aaronburt/aaronburt/README.md

 #### [Bunny Edge Server Ip Listing](https://bunny-edge-server-list.aaronburt.co.uk)

-This function will list all of the currently active BunnyCDN edge server ip addresses, it is displayed as a Javascript array.
+This function lists all currently active BunnyCDN edge server IP addresses and is displayed as a JavaScript array.

 #### [Bunny Billing Json](https://bunny-billing-json.aaronburt.co.uk/)

-This function will return all of the json from bunny billing, this will aggressive cache the result, you will need to provide a ?key= query from [here](https://panel.bunny.net/account)
+This function returns all the JSON data from Bunny Billing.
+The result is aggressively cached, and you need to provide a ?key= query from [here](https://panel.bunny.net/account)